pydio/cells-android-client/README.md

 With a limited subset of features, the Android application can yet prove to be useful because it has been optimized for mobile usage:

-- it manages and caches authorization, no need to re-log at each connection
+- It manages and caches authorization, no need to re-log at each connection.
-- it has a aggressive cache optimisation strategy to avoid downloading the files when not necessary
+- It has a aggressive cache optimisation strategy to avoid downloading the files when not necessary.
-- you can configure what you download depending on your connection status (e.g. only download thumbnails when you are on an un-metered network)
+- You can configure what you download depending on your connection status (e.g. only download tumbnails when you are on an un-metered network).
-- when offline, you can access the sub-parts of the remote server that have been already cached
+- When offline, you can access the sub-parts of the remote server that have been already cached.
-- you can also mark parts of you distant document repository as "offline": corresponding files are then downloaded and regularly synchronized when you are online, providing full access to these later when you are offline.
+- You can also mark parts of you distant document repository as "offline": corresponding files are then downloaded and regularly synchronized when you are online, providing full access to these later when you are offline.
-- you control the disk usage of the app on your device and can clear the cache to gain space on demand.
+- You control the disk usage of the app on your device and can clear the cache to gain space on demand.

 ## Built with